raoul2000/yii2-workflow/guide/events.md

 }
 ```

-Any other model with a *SimpleWorkflowBehavior* will keep using the default Event sequence (BasicEventSequence) but the Post model
+Any other model with a *SimpleWorkflowBehavior* will keep using the default Event sequence (*BasicEventSequence*) but the Post model
-will use a specific one (ReducedEventSequence).
+will use a specific one (*ReducedEventSequence*).

-Usage of events is enabled by default but can be disabled by setting the *eventSequence* configuration parameter to NULL.
-In this case
+*SimpleWorkflow* events are enabled by default but can be disabled by setting the *eventSequence* configuration parameter to NULL when
-as you may expect, no event is fired.
+attaching the behavior to the model.
+In this case as you may expect, no event is fired for this model.

 ```php
 <?php